7aman/ezsub/wiki/Download.md

   - `-A` for ask user

 - `-g` or `-G` determines if `ezsub` must make folders for each title and language in `DESTINATION` folder.
 It is helpful when user chooses multiple title to download.
-Default: False (extract all in root folder)
+Default: True (make `TITLE/LANGUAGE/` folders)
   - `-g` for make group
   - `-G` for do nothing

 - `-S` or `--simulation`: If you don't want to download all previously uploaded subs and just need to omit them on future download request, use this switch.
 It creates empty zip files, instead of downloading subtitles.
-Then later if you search for this title again it will ignore these files because it assumes these subtitles are already downloaded.
+Then later if you search for this title again, it will ignore these files because it assumes these subtitles are already downloaded.
 Default: False (download)

 ## Change switches default values

 These default values can be customized via `ezsub config` command.
-See [this wiki page](./Config.md) about config.
+See [this wiki page](./Config.md) about `config` command.

 ## Examples